stanreee/sign-language-learning/src/backend/gather/README.md

 ### Static sign capturing

 When capturing static signs, during the capturing process, move your hand in different orientations to account for different angles.

+### After capturing signs

+After collecting landmark data for signs, train the model (instructions to train the model found in the ```backend``` folder) and then test the confidence of the newly trained signs.